thinkloop/coding-challenge-video/README.md

 - **Detect When a Clip Finishes Playing**: When a clip finishes playing there are no app events that get fired to update the UI.

-- **Add Confirmation for Delete Clip Action**: Clicking on the delete clip button instantly deletes the clip without confirmation which could lead to mistakes.
+- **Add Confirmation for Delete Clip Action**: Clicking on the delete clip button instantly deletes the clip without confirmation, which could lead to mistakes.

 - **Mobile Compatibility**: I did not verify whether the app looks good on mobile os's (android, ios, wp, etc.)